The Fall of Troy (band): In the Unlikely Event, breakup, and new bands (2009–2013)

-Reunion, OK, and Mukiltearth (2013-present)
+Reunion, OK, and Mukiltearth (2013–present)

 The original lineup of The Fall of Troy reunited for three nights in December 2013 in Austin, Texas.
 Each night, the band performed one of their first three albums (The Fall of Troy, Doppelgänger and Manipulator) in their entirety.
 During the VIP reunion show, the band announced they would continue making music in 2014 by releasing an album free of charge.
 In December 2014, Thomas Erak announced that he left Chiodos to focus on The Fall of Troy's new album and his family.
 The Fall of Troy went on a 10th anniversary U.S. tour of their second album Doppelgänger in September and November 2015 with And So I Watch You from Afar and Kylesa as direct support for each respective leg.

 Although originally planning to play a solo acoustic SXSW showcase in 2015 for AudioTree, Thomas heard word that CHON was interested in playing with him as his backing band.
 The result was an energetic performance that had to be cut short 20 minutes in because the fire marshal showed up.

 After two years of teases and updates, The Fall of Troy formally announced its fifth studio album and follow-up to 2009's In the Unlikely Event.
 The new album, titled OK, was self-released on April 20, 2016 (three weeks after its formal announcement) through the band's website for a pay what you want model in addition to a limited-edition vinyl version.
 Coinciding with the album's announcement, the band posted the track "401k" for online streaming followed by a music video for the track "Inside Out".
 The group further released OK#2, OK#3.1, and OK#3.2, all of which are alternate/instrumental versions of OK.

 On September 19, 2016, during a show in Minsk, Belarus, bassist Tim Ward threw his instrument down on stage and walked off during the band's first song, and it was later revealed that he had left the band in the wake of this event.
 He was later replaced by Just Like Vinyl bassist Jon-Henry Batts, who also provides backup screaming vocals during their live performances.

 In June 2018, a trailer leaked for a documentary filmed about the band's reunion tour.
 This documentary has not yet been released.
 They had partnered with AudioTree to film hours of footage, but issues arose regarding release forms and lack of a video editor.

 In July 2020, The Fall of Troy announced a new album entitled Mukiltearth.
 Released in August of that year, the album consists of six re-recorded tracks from Martyrs Among the Casualties (an EP released when the band was known as The 30 Years War), alongside four newly written tracks.
 Two songs were posted to YouTube and streaming services following the announcement of the album, titled "We Are The Future" and "Chain Wallet Nike Shoes", with the latter being a re-recording from Martyrs Among the Casualties.

+They will support Dance Gavin Dance on tour in 2026.